tamberg/pi-tastic/README.md

     $ meshtastic --set device.role 0

-Then, to verify the region.
+Then, to verify the role.

     $ meshtastic --get device.role